Adolar0042/warden/README.md

 ## Credential management

 Warden implements the Git credential-helper protocol.
-When Git needs credentials, it calls Warden, which looks up a provider for the host in `oauth.toml`, performs OAuth 2.0 (Auth Code + PKCE or Device Code), returns a username and access token to Git, and stores tokens safely in your system keyring.
+When Git needs credentials, it calls warden, which looks up a provider for the host in `oauth.toml`, performs OAuth 2.0 (Auth Code + PKCE or Device Code), returns a username and access token to Git, and stores tokens safely in your system keyring.

 To manage credentials, run `warden login` to add a username for a provider and fetch/store a token, `warden logout [--hostname H] [--name USER]` to remove credentials, `warden refresh [--hostname H] [--name USER]` to renew a token, `warden switch [--hostname H] [--name USER]` to change the active account, and `warden status` to review configured hosts, users, and whether a token exists.
 (These commands are further explained below.)